 A Delivery Plan with annual reporting, and two future 5-yearly evaluation reports, will ensure that the EMP’s activities remain focused and aligned to the priority actions identified.
 Governance arrangements have been set up to ensure those interested across government, industry and the community can continue being involved in the implementation of the EMP.

 The Delivery Plan outlines how the EMP will be implemented including details on specific activities, program leads & partners, delivery timelines and expected outputs.
-The first annual report to provide a progress update of the Delivery Plan is expected to be available mid-2019.
+The first annual report to provide a progress update of the Delivery Plan was finalised January 2020.

 DELWP have committed to develop a Marine Knowledge Framework as one of the actions within the Delivery Plan to support and guide evaluation of the EMP.
 The development of the Marine Knowledge Framework is also in response to a critical recommendation within the Commissioner for Environmental Sustainability Victoria’s State of the Bays 2016 report and more recently their updated 2017 report released in early-2018.
 The Marine Knowledge Framework will encompass all marine environments across the state, not just Port Phillip Bay.
 Progress on this activity will be provided in the annual reporting of the EMP.